Blockchain and Biometrics: Survey, GDPR Analysis, and Future Directions: Blockchain and Biometrics: GDPR Elements

 \begin{itemize}

 \item Exercising the right of freedom of expression and information.
-The right to freedom of expression and information is one of the rights that might conflict with the right to personal data protection. \item Compliance with a legal obligation which requires processing by Union or Member States law to which the controller is subject for the performance of a task carried out in public interest.
-For example, the research \cite{Ref63, Ref64} proposing an electronic voting system can be considered in the scope of this exemption. \item For the performance of a task in the exercise of official authority vested in the controller.
+The right to freedom of expression and information is one of the rights that might conflict with the right to protection of personal data. \item Compliance with a legal obligation which requires processing by the Union or Member States law to which the controller is subject for the performance of a task carried out in public interest.
+For example, research \cite{Ref63, Ref64} proposing an electronic voting system can be considered in the scope of this exemption. \item For the performance of a task in the exercise of official authority vested in the controller.
 This exception can be the case if the controller processes personal data on-chain to carry out a legal obligation, such as demonstrating compliance with the tax regulation. \item Reasons of public interest in the area of public health (e.g., processing personal data on-chain to facilitate compliance with the COVID-19 restrictions at the borders or public activities). \item Archiving purposes in the public interest, scientific or historical research purposes, or statistical purposes.
 This exception provides a broad freedom to scientific projects processing personal data on-chain.
-However, other exceptions shall be relied on when the products are placed on the market.
-For blockchain-based personal data processing, this exemption can be problematic as it might be very difficult to identify a certain phase when the scientific research ends and the product is placed in the market, considering that beta phases are necessary for the products to be tried and research is a continuous and indispensable component of such projects. \end{itemize}
+However, other exceptions must be taken into account when products are placed on the market.
+For blockchain-based personal data processing, this exemption can be problematic, as it might be very difficult to identify a certain phase when scientific research ends and the product is placed on the market. \end{itemize}